-Apple in 2020 introduced the first Apple silicon Macs, marking the start of its transition away from Intel's chips.
+Apple introduced the first Apple silicon Macs back in 2020, marking the start of its transition away from Intel's chips.
 Apple's custom chips are Arm-based and are similar to the A-series chips used in iPhones and iPads, making them markedly different from the Intel chips that were used in earlier Macs.
-Apple started its Apple silicon transition in 2020, and finished it in 2023 with the launch of an Apple silicon Mac Pro.
-At this point, none of Apple's Macs use Intel chips, and Intel chip technology has been phased out.
+Apple finished its transition to Apple silicon after a three-year period in 2023 with the launch of an Apple silicon Mac Pro.
+At this point, none of Apple's Macs use Intel chips, and Intel chip technology has been entirely phased out.

 applesilicon